-Replicating only SAP database transactional information by Continuous Access using the Oracle standby database mechanism or the SQL Server log shipping function also provides disaster tolerant functionality up to the latest transactional update.
+Replicating only SAP database redo log information by Continuous Access using the Oracle standby database mechanism also provides disaster tolerant functionality up to the latest transactional update.
 In addition, this scenario requires less bandwidth when spanning longer distances and allows database changes to be propagated with a time delay at the alternate site to protect the standby database from human error.
-The trade-off for this scenario is the additional management effort required to maintain the standby database and the database expertise necessary in the event of a site failover, creating a longer failover time.
+The trade-off for this scenario is the additional management effort required to maintain the standby database and the Oracle database expertise necessary in the event of a site failover, creating a longer failover time.

 An important consideration in a SAP customer's disaster tolerant plan is the necessary time it takes to be in a disaster tolerant state again following a disaster and subsequent failover.
-Resynchronizing of EVA virtual disks within an CA EVA DR group in a zero-latency SAN for a SAP database is in the range of up to 100 MB/s with direct fiber ISLs.
+Resynchronizing of EVA virtual disks in a zero-latency SAN for a SAP database is in the range of up to 100 MB/s with direct fiber ISLs.